curv3d/curv/docs/Shape_Atlas.rst

 .. _`trefoil knot`: https://en.wikipedia.org/wiki/Trefoil_knot

-This would be trivial if we could convert these parametric equations to implicit form, but that is often difficult to obtain analytically, and accurate numerical solutions can often be quite expensive (quoting "Image Swept Volumes", Winter and Chen).
+This would be trivial if we could analytically convert these parametric equations to implicit form.
+I'm not sure there is a general solution to this problem.
+According to `Geometric and Solid Modeling`_, chapter 5:

+  We restrict attention to algebraic surfaces and curves. ...
+  General techniques
+  exist for converting from parametric to implicit form, at least in principle, and we review here a simple version based on the Sylvester resultant.
+In Chapter 7, we show how to use Grobner bases techniques for this purpose.

+Lots of useful curves aren't algebraic (ie, polynomial), like the helix, the sine wave, and the trefoil knot.
+(Is there a more general solution for analytic conversion?)

+I also know that an analytic solution can be too expensive to use.
+In `The Implicitization of a Trefoil Knot`_, Michael Trott converts the trefoil knot parametric equation to implicit form, using Mathematica.
+"The result is a large polynomial.
+It is of total degree 24, has 1212 terms and coefficients with up to 23 digits."

+.. _`The Implicitization of a Trefoil Knot`: https://www.google.ca/url?sa=t&rct=j&q=&esrc=s&source=web&cd=13&ved=0ahUKEwj9o7-S9tvUAhWl24MKHYjLCwAQFghPMAw&url=http%3A%2F%2Fwww.mathematicaguidebooks.org%2Fscripts%2Fdownload_file.cgi%3Fsoftware_download%3DSample_Section_Symbolics.nb.pdf&usg=AFQjCNHYR408D7qpaYvJC7500ylz9iY0Mw

+What about a numerical solution?
+According to "Image Swept Volumes" (Winter and Chen), accurate numerical solutions can often be quite expensive.
+(Fine, but let's try it anyway.
+How do I do that?)

 So we are looking for some way to remove the heavy lifting from the trefoil knot SDF distance function.